TheLinuxITGuy/Turtle-Dragonflight/README.md

 - Long mob names show behind the level/get cut off on the TargetUnit Frame.
 - Stealth/Stance bars work, they are just invisible.
 - Character portrait button only shows after reload or switching to another character.
+- Rogue poisons when using more than 1 need to be adjusted.

 ## Special Thanks
 Based on [ShaguTweaks](https://shagu.org/ShaguTweaks/)